ctlab/GADMA/docs/source/user_manual/input_data/obs_data_format.rst

 Fastsimcoal2 data format (.obs)
 ********************************

 SFS holding format native to fastsimcoal2.
 Can be generated with fastsimcoal2 or easySFS software.
-See fastsimcoal2 manual for examples.
+See fastsimcoal2 manual for more examples.

 General
 -------